acon96/home-llm/README.md

 # Home LLM
-This project provides the required "glue" components to control your Home Assistant installation with a completely local Large Langage Model acting as a personal assistant.
+This project provides the required "glue" components to control your Home Assistant installation with a completely local Large Language Model acting as a personal assistant.
 The goal is to provide a drop in solution to be used as a "conversation agent" component type by the Home Assistant project.

 ## Model
 The "Home" model is a fine tuning of the Phi model series from Microsoft.
 The model is able to control devices in the user's house as well as perform basic question and answering.
 The fine tuning dataset is a combination of the [Cleaned Stanford Alpaca Dataset](https://huggingface.co/datasets/yahma/alpaca-cleaned) as well as a [custom synthetic dataset](./data) designed to teach the model function calling based on the device information in the context.

-The model is quantized using Llama.cpp in order to enable running the model in super low resource environments that are common with Home Assistant installations such as Rapsberry Pis.
+The model is quantized using Llama.cpp in order to enable running the model in super low resource environments that are common with Home Assistant installations such as Raspberry Pis.

 The model can be used as an "instruct" type model using the ChatML prompt format.
 The system prompt is used to provide information about the state of the Home Assistant installation including available devices and callable services.